 For some graduates, student loans are INTEREST-FREE, and most won't come close to paying the full interest

 Yes, you did read that title correctly.
-Some with a mathematical bent will have probably worked out why from the six need-to-knows; if not, don't worry I'm going to explain.
+Some with a mathematical bent will have probably worked out why from the seven need-to-knows; if not let me explain.

-This is all about the fact you only pay the interest if you earn enough to have cleared the amount you originally borrowed within the 30 years.
+Effectively, you only pay any interest if you earn enough to have cleared the amount you originally borrowed within the 30 years.
 If not, you're just repaying the amount borrowed, not the interest.

 Extremely low-income graduate earners

-Someone who went to university and then never earned over £21,000 within the 30 years wouldn't repay a penny of what they borrowed, never mind interest.
+Someone who went to university and then never earned over the repayment threshold within the 30 years wouldn't repay a penny of what they borrowed, never mind interest.

 Even this will often not come close to clearing the typical £50,000ish borrowed for full tuition fees and maintenance loans within 30 years.
-Therefore the loan is interest-free (and often you're repaying back less than you borrowed especially once you factor in inflation).
+Therefore the loan is interest-free and often means you actually repay less than the ticket-price you were charged for your education - especially once you factor in inflation.
 As a simplified proof of concept...

-Someone earning £31,000 a year is repaying £900 a year.
-Over 30 years that's £27,000 that only repays typical tuition fees, never mind the living loan or interest.
+Someone earning £31,000 a year is repaying £333 a year.
+Even if the repayment threshold stayed the same (and it's set to rise in line with inflation), over 30 years that's around £9,990 – that doesn't even repay typical tuition fees, never mind the living loan or interest.

 Of course inflation and career progression mean that someone staying on the same income for 30 years is unlikely.
-This is just to explain the concept.
+This is just to explain the idea.

 Starting salaries £20,000 - £30,000, above-inflation pay rises after.

-As the interest rate added depends on earnings, it probably won't be at the maximum rate (6.1% for 2017/18) for the first decade or so of your career, as for that you need to earn above £41,000.
+As the interest rate added depends on earnings, it probably won't be at the maximum rate (currently 4.5%) for the first decade or so of your career, as for that you need to earn above £49,000.